-Christy Strever is a Johannesburg based photographer.
-Her expertise range from interior/ accommodation, landscapes/ cityscapes to events, décor, food and weddings.
+Christy Strever is a Johannesburg photographer.
+Her expertise range from interiors, landscapes and cityscapes; to events, décor, food and weddings.
 We first discovered her work on Instagram and she was delighted to tell us a bit more about herself.

-In 2010 I started photographing for the company I managed to promote tourism.
-I just got better and better at taking pictures that I decided to go full time with photography in 2014.
+In 2010 I started photographing for the company I managed, to promote tourism.
+I just got better and better at taking pictures and I decided to go full time with photography in 2014.

 Did you study photography, where?
 Or are you self-taught?

 I’m self-taught.
-My brother and step-father taught me a lot about photography and I just spent ages outdoors practicing.
+My brother and step-father taught me a lot about photography and I just spent ages outdoors practising.